Eye conditions and symptoms

 Dry eye syndrome

-Dry eye occurs when the eyes do not produce enough tears or when the tears evaporate too quickly
+Dry eye occurs when the eyes do not produce enough tears or when the tears evaporate too quickly.

 Learn about dry eye syndrome